jeffteeters/nwb_indexer/docs/about.rst

 A related third tool is the **NWB Query Engine**.
 It is at: https://github.com/jezekp/NwbQueryEngine.
 The two tools in nwbindexer use a :ref:`query format <query_format>` similar to the one used in the NWB Query Engine.
-A webpage allowing example searches using all three tools is at: http://eeg.kiv.zcu.cz:8080/nwb-query-engine-web/.
+A web page allowing example searches using all three tools is at: http://eeg.kiv.zcu.cz:8080/nwb-query-engine-web/.